Alaska's Abundant Wildlife and Glacier Bay

 This itinerary is subject to change due to weather, local conditions, and other factors.

-June 24, 2022: We will cruise northwest up the West arm of Glacier Bay past high rocky cliffs where we will see mountain goats.
-Nannies give birth in early June.
-The “kids” are about 6.5 lbs. at birth and within a day are following their mothers up and over these steep cliffs.
-We will also watch the shores for Alaskan brown bear.
+June 30, 2023: We will cruise northwest up the west arm of Glacier Bay past high rocky cliffs where we will see Mountain Goats.
+We will watch the shores for Alaskan Brown bear.
 There is no hunting allowed in Glacier Bay, so these majestic animals are not as afraid of humans as elsewhere in Southeast.
-We will cruise up Tarr Inlet watching for humpback whales and perhaps orcas.
-We will stop in front of Margerie Glacier, after passing icebergs bigger than our yacht.
-Located at the deep end of the Glacier Bay, Margerie Glacier extends over a width of about 1 mile (1.6 km) and extends upstream for a length of 21 miles (34 km) to its source on the southern slopes of Mount Root at the Alaska-Canada border.
-We will cruise back out of Tarr Inlet to anchor in front of Reid Glacier.
+We will cruise up Tarr Inlet watching for humpback whales and perhaps Orcas.
+We will stop in front of Margerie Glacier and watch for spectacular calving.
+We will then cruise back down the arm to North Sandy Cove where we will see black bears and perhaps even wolves and moose.

-June 27, 2022: We cruise towards Juneau, getting our last photos today of Alaska’s beauty.
+July 5, 2023: We cruise back towards Juneau, getting our last photos today of Alaska’s beauty.
 You will arrive in Juneau with a new appreciation for the way the earth existed before man.
 We’ll check in to our hotel and meet for dinner to celebrate our Alaskan Story!

 The Alaskan Story